Kazimierz Bartel: Early life and studies

-Conscripted into the Austro-Hungarian army during World War I, after the collapse of the empire in 1918 he returned to Lwów, which became part of the newly established Second Polish Republic.
+Conscripted into the Austro-Hungarian Army during World War I, after the collapse of Austria-Hungary in 1918 he returned to Lwów, which became part of the newly established Second Polish Republic.
 In 1919, as commander of railway troops, he fought in the defence of the city against the Ukrainian siege.
-During this period, Bartel wrote his first textbook on descriptive geometry and befriended and later supported Poland's future leader, marshal and commander-in-chief, Józef Piłsudski.
+Meanwhile, Bartel wrote his first textbook on descriptive geometry and befriended and later supported Poland's future leader, marshal and commander-in-chief, Józef Piłsudski.
 Since May 1919 he served as the manager of the Armoured Trains Construction Management and Association.
 His numerous successes in this field led to Prime Minister Leopold Skulski appointing him the Minister of the Railway system of the Republic of Poland.
-During this time Bartel met other significant and influential politicians and diplomats, most notably Prime Minister Wincenty Witos and Prime Minister Władysław Grabski.
-Following the Polish–Soviet War of 1920, Bartel was nominated as a lieutenant colonel and was left in charge of the railway reserve officers and the Lwów militia.
+Bartel met other significant and influential politicians and diplomats, most notably Prime Minister Wincenty Witos and Prime Minister Władysław Grabski.
+After the Polish–Soviet War of 1920, Bartel was nominated as a lieutenant colonel and was left in charge of the railway reserve officers and the Lwów militia.
 He was awarded a Virtuti Militari cross, a Polish distinction for valor, after the armed conflict.

 In 1921, Bartel spent six months travelling to museums and galleries in France, Italy, Switzerland and Austria to research on art.
-Most of his holidays were spent likewise due to his interest stemming from Dochlemann's lectures.
+Most of his holidays were spent likewise because of his interest stemming from Dochlemann's lectures.
 He accumulated a good personal archive of notes and photographs for this interest of his.

 Political and diplomatic career

-In 1922 Bartel was elected a member of Poland's Sejm (parliament) and held this position until 1929.
+In 1922, Bartel was elected a member of Poland's Sejm (parliament) and held that position until 1929.
 Initially, he was a member of the party PSL "Liberation", but he was not satisfied with the radicalization of the group.
-In March 1925 at the Congress of the Polish People's Party he decided to adopt, among others, a reform without compensation.
+In March 1925 at the Congress of the Polish People's Party, he decided to adopt, among others, a reform without compensation.
 Bartel eventually left the party and the organisation in April 1925, along with Marian Zyndram-Kościałkowski and Bolesław Wysłouch and later founded the parliamentary "Labour Club".
 This organization quickly came under the direct influence of commander-in-chief Józef Piłsudski.
-Just before the May Coup of 1926 Kazimierz Bartel received an order from Marshal Piłsudski to prepare for a take over as prime minister after the expected collapse of President Stanisław Wojciechowski and his government.
+Just before the May Coup of 1926, Bartel received an order from Marshal Piłsudski to prepare for a takeover as prime minister after the expected collapse of President Stanisław Wojciechowski and his government.